microsoft/quick-authentication/docs/quick-authentication-android-how-to.md

 ## Next steps

-For more details about prompt configuration and API reference, see [Microsoft Quick Authentication configuration](./quick-authentication-android-reference.md).
+For more details about button configuration and API reference, see [Microsoft Quick Authentication for Android configuration and Java API reference](./quick-authentication-android-reference.md).